Pro-Tools is considered the best DAW in the world. But the restrictions to use Pro-Tools hardware with the DAW limits it to big studios.

 When you use it, each track will then be directly below the other, at exactly the same timecode.

 It can be also useful if you have to put a clip in one place, but you simply need to move it to another track, whether it’s a moving recorded Voice over an ‘alt take’ track, or if you accidentally laid up an effect on a dialogue track.

 6. Duplicate Clip In Edit Window (Option/Alt+Drag Clip)

-Don’t be confuse it as immediate duplication following clip like Command+D, this is just dragging your clip where you want it to place, but by copying the clip – not moving it.
+Don’t be confused with it as immediate duplication following a clip like Command+D, this is just dragging your clip where you want it to place, but by copying the clip – not moving it.

 I use this to just quickly ‘copying’ a region, pasting it somewhere else, and then moving it to where I want it.